CootCraig/ajax_sinatra_20120618/README.md

 end
 ```

-This response header is needed for cross-site use from browser
+This response header is needed for cross-site use from the browser.

 ```ruby
 response['Access-Control-Allow-Origin'] = '*'